Microleito/Microleito/README.md

 - 👋 Hi, I’m @Microleito
 - 👀 I’m interested in programming, home automation and hacking.
-- 🌱 I’m currently learning python, html, CSS, javascript
+- 🌱 I’m currently learning python, html, CSS, javascript.
-- 💞️ I'm looking to collaborate on everything I can and learning in the way
+- 💞️ I'm looking to collaborate on everything I can and learning on the way.

 <!---
 Microleito/Microleito is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.